EnterpriseDB/barman/new_docs/quickstart.rst

 * ``pghost``: The host where Postgres is running.
 * ``barmanhost``: The host where Barman will be set up.

-Assuming Barman is already installed in ``barmanhost`` as per :ref:`installation`, you can continue through the next steps.
+Assuming Barman is already installed in ``barmanhost`` as per :ref:`installation <installation>`, you can continue through the next steps.

-.. _configuring-your-first-server:
+.. _quickstart-configuring-your-first-server:

 Configuring your first server
 -----------------------------